-The Department of Health Services trauma-informed care initiative seeks to incorporate knowledge about trauma prevalence, impact, and recovery in all aspects of service delivery.
+The Department of Health Services is working to incorporate knowledge about trauma prevalence, impact, and recovery in all aspects of service delivery.
 There are five primary principles for trauma-informed care.

 Collaboration and Mutuality

-An individual’s strengths are recognized, built on, and validated.
+This includes the recognition of an individual’s strengths.
+These strengths are built on and validated.

 Source: Roger D. Fallot and Maxine Harris, 2006